sdc-china/IDA-doc/_posts/2018-01-15-installlation-for-docker.md

 ![seleniumNode]

-5.Update docker environment variable.Open the "docker-compose.yml" replace the environment variables SERVER_HOST, HTTP_PORT and HTTPS_PORT with your actaul values.
+5. Update docker environment variable.Open the "docker-compose.yml" replace the environment variables SERVER_HOST, HTTP_PORT and HTTPS_PORT with your actaul values.

+![dockerEnv]

-6. Run Docker compose build command,after that you can see docker images are generated.
+6. Run Docker compose build command,after that check docker images are generated or not.

 ```
 docker-compose build
 ```

 7. Start the IDA

 ```
 docker-compose up -d